FluidTYPO3/documentation/README.md

 * It's better to use files than database storage for a site's design.
 It's less error prone (remember those UTF8-upgrades that broke your TemplaVoila template mappings...?) and allows for much better version control and conflict resolution when multiple authors work on the same template file.
-* It's better to use an extension to store your files.
-This makes it far more portable and version control becomes a breeze.
-Just to name one benefit of this: you can download the extension from your site, make any changes you need and re-upload it with overwriting enabled - which is a far more efficient way to deploy a new design than having to merge database differences between a development and production site.
 * It's better to use a Fluid ViewHelper to render a menu object.
 Not only does this make it much easier to render different menus in different templates (including templates provided by other extensions!) without the need for a massive TypoScript object to be included with the template.